HarvindG/french_book_scraper/README.md

 ## About

 Project to extract ccntent from books on the project guttenburg platform which are french language.
 Book content is scrapped, formed into sentences and cleaned.
-Sentences are then exported into .csv file including
+Sentences are then exported into .csv file including sentence IDs and created_at timestamp.

 ## Setup